Linuxfabrik/monitoring-plugins/check-plugins/logfile/README.md

 * error2
 ```

-The `(N lines)` figure is the number of **new** lines scanned since the previous plugin run (the plugin resumes from a stored byte offset and does not re-read the whole file each time).
-On first run — or after a logfile rotation — this equals the full file length.
+The `(N lines)` figure counts the lines that are **new** since the previous run, not the length of the logfile.
+Both are the same on the first run and after a rotation.

 ## States